top of page

 Common sense is not a forgotten skill—it’s just a quiet one.

 It doesn’t come from a book or a podcast.
-It comes from listening—to your body, your breath, your surroundings.
+It comes from listening—to your body, your breath, and your surroundings.

 So maybe, instead of searching harder for answers, we just need to slow down enough to remember what we already knew.

 Because sometimes, the most mindful thing you can do…is simply do what makes sense.
+That, too, is Balance Nirvana.

 Comments